svenssonjoel/lispBM/README.md

 7. Compiles for, and runs on Zynq 7000.

 ## Short term TODOs
+0. Explicit stack in eval.c to help GC do its job.
-0. Port to STM32f4 - 128K ram platform (will need big changes).
+1. Port to STM32f4 - 128K ram platform (will need big changes) (partially done).
+2. Port to nrf52840_pca10056 - 256k ram platform (same changes as above).
-1. Write some tests that stresses the Garbage collector.
+3. Write some tests that stresses the Garbage collector.
-2. Try putting the K-stack on the heap
+4. Try putting the K-stack on the heap
-3. Implement some "reference to X type", for uint32, int32, float perhaps...
+5. Implement some "reference to X type", for uint32, int32, float perhaps...
-4. Write a small library of useful hofs.
+6. Write a small library of useful hofs.
-5. Document code.
+7. Document code.
-6. Implement some looping structure for speed or just ease of use.
+8. Implement some looping structure for speed or just ease of use.
-7. Be much more stringent on checking of error conditions etc.
+9. Be much more stringent on checking of error conditions etc.
+10. Improve handling fo arguments in eval-cps.
+11. Add format function.
+12. Add print function.
+13. Code improvements with simplicity, clarity  and readability in mind.
+14. Implement a small dedicated lisp reader/parser to replace MPC.

 ## Compile for linux (Requires 32bit libraries.
 May need something like "multilib" on a 64bit linux)
 1. Build the library: `make`